 - staff & visitors- ensuring they are vetted, informed & trained;

-- children’s behaviour- promoting safer & happier behaviours & lifestyles;
+- children’s and adult’s behaviour- promoting safer & happier behaviours & lifestyles;

 - parents & carers- promoting links & supporting families;